canonical-ols/snapstore-snap-docs/docs/how-to/devices.md

 Replace `http://proxy.example.com` with your *Store URL*.
 ```

-Finally, configure `snapd` to use the Enterprise Store on the client device by running:
+Finally, configure `snapd` to use your Enterprise Store on the client device:

     sudo snap set core proxy.store=3dqTufgqR25SBaBoCuqCFwLcU01Gp24U